Motorcycle Shipping

 - Disable the alarm.
 A blaring alarm in the middle of a carrier trailer at 2 AM does not make friends.

 - Note existing damage.
 Point out any scratches, dents, or cosmetic issues to the driver during the Bill of Lading inspection.
-Both of you should agree on the bike's condition before it leaves.

 Popular Motorcycle Shipping Routes